abonello/assembly-learn/README.md

 # Learn Assembly Language (x86)
-following youtube tutorial by Davy Wybiral (thanks)
+following youtube tutorials by Davy Wybiral (thanks) and OliveStem (thanks)

 ## What is Assembly Langauge?
 Assembly is a category of programming language (not a single language itself).
 This term applies to languages that provide almost no abstraction over the native instruction set (binary / machine code) of the processor.
 Assembly language is a *"human-readable"* form of machine code.